OpenWebGAL/WebGAL_Doc/src/en/webgal-script/variable.md

 ```

 ::: warning
-Without `global`, the configuration variable is copied to a local variable.
-Be careful when to use the `global` parameter.
+If `global` is not added, it will be assigned to the in-game variable.
+Please be aware of when to use the `global` parameter.
 :::

 ::: tip